 Taking our time to discover things to do in Guanajuato

 For our family, part of our family gap year involves spending extended amounts of time in cities.
-To us, this really gives us a chance to get to know a city.
+We think of it as slow traveling.
+To us, this type of travel really gives us a chance to get to know a city.

 For the month of December, we stayed at an Airbnb in Guanajuato.
 During the month, we hit up many of the sites listed in Moon’s San Miguel de Allende: With Guanajuato & Querétaro travel guide book.
 And we also visited places that weren’t in the guide book!